 Another key benefit is their use for retrieval practice.
 Regular retrieval of knowledge helps us remember more effectively.
 Again, it helps us store knowledge in, and recall it from, the long-term memory and frees up space in the working memory to take on new knowledge.
 They help to make the knowledge explicit at all times.

-We will be adding to our knowledge organisers throughout the year so please continue to check this page for updates.
 There are also some [Youtube videos] to help your child remember key knowledge from different projects.